Frequently Asked Questions

 This is controlled by the template.
 Stet's templates are designed to match industry standards for the chosen genre.
 If the spacing doesn't suit your book, try a different template.
 The preview updates instantly so you can compare.

-My chapters look wrong in the preview, and the structure doesn't match my book.
+My chapters look wrong in the preview.

 Open the Chapter Detection correction at the top of the Style & Checks panel and click Review.
 The wizard lets you reclassify any detected heading as a chapter, a part, or merge it into the previous chapter.
 Chapter Detection can be reopened and reapplied at any time.
-It's always reversible with ⌘Z.
+It's always reversible with Command-Z.

 Checks and corrections